Swap1984/HeartAttack_Prediction_DecisionTree/README.md

 🔎 Interpretation

-The Decision Tree achieved ~81% accuracy, making it a reliable baseline predictor for heart attack risk.
+The Decision Tree achieved ~85.24% accuracy( Correlation Based Model), making it a reliable baseline predictor for heart attack risk.

 Chest pain type, maximum heart rate, and exercise-induced ST depression were the strongest predictors of heart attack risk.